Call us: 1-855-583-7873

 The thing with becoming an electrician anywhere in the world, and not just in Canada is that there is an element of job security to it.
 People will always need electricity and there will always be something to fix in that regard.
 So in that sense, it’s a pro, but on the other end of the spectrum it also has dangers, one of the major ones, obviously, electrocution.
 All the risks and dangers aside, if you still decide to proceed here are a few ways in which you can do it.

-The easiest way is to become an electrician’s helper.
+The easiest way is to become an electrician’s apprentice.
 Learn on the job, get paid while you also gain work experience.
 It’s quite straightforward, but there are no guarantees that this will lead to an apprenticeship down the line.

 The other way is to apply through a union body of electricians or enroll yourself in an institution that offers certificate or diploma programs for the same.
 For example, if we take the case of the Construction and Maintenance Electrician trade, you will have to apply to become a member of the Ontario College of Trades in Canada as they are the ones that regulate it.
 Through them you can get your Certificate of Qualification to work in the field legally.